fbpx

 John McKinlay (Boston)

-Olympic Silver Medal in rowing – member of National Crew Hall of Fame
+Olympic Silver Medal in rowing and member of the National Crew Hall of Fame

-College Football Hall of Fame – Sports Illustrated Silver Anniversary Team
+Member of the College Football Hall of Fame and Sports Illustrated Silver Anniversary Team

 Jim Mora Jr. (Washington)